Skip Navigation

 Firewise Communities/USA is sponsored by the National Wildlfire Coordinating Group.

-How to become an Alaskan Firewise Community
+How to become an Alaska Firewise Community

 Determine if the community is at risk